powercodeacademy/phrg-intro-to-ruby-console-with-objects/README.md

   * given a string of the subject, returns the **first course** whose subject matches
 * Course.all_subjects
   * returns a collection of all the subjects of all courses, without duplications
+* Course#enrollments
+  * returns a collection of enrollment objects for the given course
 * Course#class_list
   * returns a collection of the full names of each student enrolled in the given course